wp-plugins/newsletter-html-generator/readme.txt

 2. Example of generating newsletter HTML from blog post.

 == Changelog ==

+= 1.1.4 =
+* Fixed "<!DOCTYPE" tag.
+Now you can use full-html templates with doctype, head, body, etc. And you can use limited html without doctype, head – just body inner html templates (like used in GetResponse).

 = 1.1.3 =
 * Added {{{first10words}}} snippet.
 Useful for inserting to invisible first element, so google will use it as a snippet